greys-bots/form-fox/README.md

 In-progress responses are saved for easy access later.
 Respond whenever you want; there's no time limit before you have to start over again.
 This also applies to bot restarts.
 Your data will be saved as soon as you answer a question, and will be accessed again when you answer another one.
 No more losing responses because of bot crashes.

+## Self hosting
+1. Make sure you've got SQLite installed/downloaded (`sudo apt install sqlite3` or [download sqlite-tools from here](https://www.sqlite.org/download.html) and add extracted folder to PATH)
+2. Make sure you have Node installed; use `npm install` in the root folder
+3. Copy and rename `.env.example` to `.env`; fill it out with the correct info
+4. Run `node bot/bot` from the root folder
+5. Profit

 ## Support and Links
 [support server](https://discord.gg/EvDmXGt)
 [our patreon](https://patreon.com/greysdawn)